The Great Getaway: The best things to see and do around Galway this Easter

-Pubs, restaurants, and hotels across Ireland are busy putting the finishing touches in place ahead of their reopening next month, and having spent the vast majority of the past year closed, many of them will be crying out for custom after an almost year-long hiatus, and it’s hard to tell who’s happier to see them back; us or them.
+Pubs, restaurants, and hotels across Ireland have been crying out for custom after an almost year-long hiatus, and it’s hard to tell who’s happier to see them back; us or them.
 Head to Athlone in Westmeath and you’ll happen upon Sean’s Bar.
 As Ireland’s oldest pub, you can guarantee that the pints are always flowing and the craic is always 90.

 Horse riding in Lisdoonvarna

 Made famous by Christy Moore in his song of the same name, there’s lots to do in Lisdoonvarna and at just under an hour and a half’s drive from Galway, it’s perfect for a quick day trip.
-While it’s yet unsure whether the annual matchmaking festival will go ahead or not (a decision on the 2021 festival is expected to be made in July), horse riding up the hills of Slieve Elva is definitely one for the books.
+While the annual matchmaking festival didn’t go ahead last year we’re hopeful it will return this year but even if it doesn’t, horse riding up the hills of Slieve Elva is definitely one for the books.